salujarohit/Deep-Learning-for-Medical-Images/project/Keras/README.md

 ### For experiments:
-Create a json configuration file inside "tasks" folder.
+Created a json configuration file inside "tasks" folder.
 Inside this file you can have one or more of next three elements:

 - preprocess_data: which is responsible for reading .nii.gz data files and separate them into /data_path/Image & /data_path/Mask